-ORDER ON MOTION FOR PRELIMINARY INJUNCTION
+AMENDED ORDER ON MOTION FOR PRELIMINARY INJUNCTION

-The individual plaintiffs, Edma Ortiz, Wilyeliz Nazario Leon and Rafael Sanchez they did not register to vote at least twenty days before the election ("twenty-day deadline").
+The individual plaintiffs, Edma Ortiz, Wilyeliz Nazario Leon and Rafael Sanchez ("individual plaintiffs") are registered voters who wanted to vote in the election of November 8, 2016, but faced denial of the right to vote solely because they did not register to vote at least twenty days before the election ("twenty-day deadline").

-("individual plaintiffs") want to vote in tomorrow's election, but cannot do so solely because relevant part:

 The twenty-day deadline is established in G. L. c.
-51, § 1F ("Section 1F"), which provides, in
+51, § 1F ("Section 1F"), which provides, in relevant part: